lusahe/tictac/README.md

 ❌ ❕ ❌ ❕ ⭕

 ## Representing Stateыва
-Leo allows users to define composite data types with the `struct` keyword. ыа The game board is represented by a struct called `Board`, which contains three `Row`s.
+Leo allows users to define composite data types with the `struct` keyword. ыаsdf The game board is represented by a struct called `Board`, which contains three `Row`s.
 An alternative representation would be to use an array, however, these are not yet supported in фвLeo.da